-11.18 Spaghetti Lots.
+11.17 Spaghetti Lots.

 Spaghetti lots prohibited.
-If any lots in the proposed subdivision have shore frontage on a river, stream, brook, great pond, or coastal wetland as these features are defined in Title 38, §480-B, none of the lots created within the subdivision have a lot depth to shore frontage ratio greater than five (5) to one (1).
+If any lots in the proposed subdivision have shore frontage on a river, stream, brook, great pond, or coastal wetland as these features are defined in Title 38, Section 480-B, none of the lots created within the subdivision have a lot depth to shore frontage ratio greater than five (5) to one (1).

-Any lot that has shore frontage on a river, stream, brook, or great pond as defined by Title 38 M.R.S. §480-B, shall not have a lot depth to shore frontage ratio greater than five (5) to one (1).
-(See definition of Frontage - Shore in Section 104.
-Definitions of the Zoning Ordinance)
+Any lot that has shore frontage on a river, stream, brook, or great pond as defined by Title 38 M.R.S.A. §480-B, shall not have a lot depth to shore frontage ratio greater than five (5) to one (1).
+(See definition of frontage - shore in Article 3.2)

-11.19 Phosphorus Impacts on Great Ponds.
+11.18 Phosphorus Impacts on Great Ponds.